Digital signage: Software components

 Digital signage software is responsible for content creation, scheduling, and management.
 It enables users to manage and distribute content to one or more playback devices.

 Software compatibility

-Digital signage software supports various operating systems, including Android, Windows, Linux, iOS, webOS, Tizen, ChromeOS, macOS, and others.
+Digital signage software supports various operating systems, including Android, Windows, Linux, iOS, tvOS, webOS, Tizen, ChromeOS, macOS, and others.
 This allows customers to choose the hardware and software solution that best suits their digital signage needs.

 Interactivity

 Interactivity in digital signage allows users to interact directly with displays using input methods like touch, gestures, voice, or proximity sensors.
 This feature enables real-time responses and personalized content, improving the user experience.
-Interactive digital signage is commonly used in places like retail, transportation, education, and public areas to create engaging and informative interactions.
+Interactive digital signage is commonly used in places like retail, transportation, education, and public spaces to create engaging and informative interactions.

 Additionally, self-service kiosks are often integrated into interactive signage solutions, allowing users to perform tasks such as ordering products, checking in for flights, accessing information, or making payments.
 These kiosks empower users to complete transactions or obtain services independently, improving efficiency and convenience in high-traffic locations.